-White House officials, lawmakers to tour border facility
+Biden taps VP Harris to lead response to border challenges

 White House press secretary Jen Psaki said Wednesday that the White House was “committed to transparency and we’ll continue to work with agencies on creating avenues for media access to and visibility into these facilities.”

-Questions have grown about a lack of transparency at the border as the administration has stymied most efforts by outsiders to see and document the conditions.
+Still, questions have grown about a lack of transparency at the border as the administration has stymied most efforts by outsiders to see and document the conditions.
 A Democratic lawmaker released photos earlier this week to show conditions at the facility and to display the extreme challenges that border agents face in watching so many children, sometimes for a week or longer despite the Border Patrol’s three-day limit on detaining minors.

-With the number of migrants increasing, administration officials say Biden inherited an untenable situation that resulted from what they say was President Donald Trump’s undermining and weakening of the immigration system.
+Republican Sen. Ted Cruz of Texas, who is leading a separate delegation of GOP senators to the border later this week, decried what he said was a “crisis” at the border and the lack of press access as a “muzzling” of the media by the Democratic administration.

-But as Congress pivots to immigration legislation, stories of unaccompanied minors and families trying to cross the border and seek asylum and of overwhelmed border facilities have begun to dominate the headlines, distracting from White House efforts to promote the recently passed $1.9 trillion COVID-19 relief bill.
+“Joe Biden doesn’t want you to see,” Cruz told reporters at the Capitol.

 Located at a converted “man camp” for oilfield workers, the Carrizo Springs site first opened to migrant teenagers briefly in 2019 during the last sharp rise in border crossings.
 The Biden administration re-opened it in February.
 It has long, narrow dormitories and classrooms set up in trailers, with a large tent that serves as a dining hall.